emberjs/rfcs/text/0000-guides-restructure.md

 #### Unchanged topics

 Configuration, Testing, and Addons & Dependencies remain unchanged in their approach.
+There are plans underway to make the Tutorial an unversioned, separate resource.
+That is outside the scope of this RFC, however this Table of Contents assumes that work comes to completion.

 #### Removals

-Notably missing is Ember Object Model.
+Notably missing is "Ember Object Model."
 This is on purpose.
 It will be pulled into other sections, in a “show, don’t tell” kind of approach.
 Also removed is "Application Concerns," which are separated into their appropriate alternate subtopics.

 ### Why doesn’t this RFC include rewriting content?

 Individual pages have already been refactored over the past two years by many contributors.
 Examples include the Ember Objects page, Controllers, using third party libraries, and explanations of data management.
 Many of the pain points that current Ember devs remember from their early days have been fixed.
 For example, it’s clear that Ember Data/JSONAPI aren’t mandatory, that you *can* use things like fetch, that Computed Properties need to be consumed for them to fire… we’re in a pretty good place!
 If we choose a good structure for the Table of Contents, it will make it much easier to write/rewrite individual sections.

-### Improving the learning story

-Octane’s planned introduction of Angle Brackets, decorators, Glimmer components, and more mean that we need an easy way for past Ember devs to onboard.
-The Components and Templates API is the most heavily affected (for the better, but people will still need to study them).

-One of the most common points of confusion for new devs has become “how do the pieces fit together?”
-The Super Rentals tutorial covers the bases well for using the CLI and adding basic interactions.
-Anecdotally, thanks to the tutorial, it seems that the main remaining questions are mostly architectural.
-The faster we can get the “Mental Model” of Ember across, the better.

 ### Technical approach

 Thanks to Chris Manson’s work ([@real_ate aka @mansona](https://github.com/mansona)) on the Guides app architecture, we can move content around while preserving existing links!
 The Table of Contents specified in the `pages.yml` file of guides-source can have any paths, and is not 100% dependent on the physical file structure to create URLs.
 It is very important that we don’t break existing blog articles, community tutorials, Stack Overflow answers, etc, both for user experience and SEO reasons.

 All guides content is markdown.
-When we rearrange content, we’ll have to fix the links.
+When we rearrange content, we’ll have to change some links and add redirects.
 However there are tests in place that check for bad links, so we can do this confidently.

 ## How we teach this

-Community buy-in is important to reduce perception of churn and encourage perception of “leveling up” our resources.
-Significant efforts will be put towards informing the community of upcoming changes, and giving them the opportunity to participate.
+Community buy-in is important to reduce perception of churn and make “leveling up” our resources a team effort.
+Significant attention will be put towards informing the community of upcoming changes, and giving them the opportunity to participate.

-We will also test an early beta restructuring with beginner-level developers and developers who don’t know Ember.
+We will also test major changes with beginner-level developers and developers who don’t know Ember.
 Although the rollout for the live site will take months, a rough cut, undeployed, could be completed in 1-2 weeks.
 It could serve as a North Star for the work to be done.

 ### Implementation plan

-This work will need to be done over many months/the next year, and will be done incrementally in the deployed guides.
-The plan prioritizes the refactors that will make Octane Guides writing easier.
+This work will need to be done incrementally over many months/the next year.
 It will be communicated in the form of Quest issues, with help requested via the Ember Times, Discord, Discuss, etc.

-Community members will be asked to participate in PR review.
-A diversity of technical experience levels, English-language proficiency level, and perspectives will create a stronger output.
+Community members will be asked to participate in PR reviews.
+A diversity of technical experience levels, language backgrounds, and use case perspectives will create a stronger output.

 The intial steps will aim for the quick wins and the urgent changes that aid in Octane documentation.

 Here's what we could expect a minimal first pass to look like: